msantos/sut/README.md

                 Fun = fun()
                 Ref = pid()

-        Starts a IPv6 over IPv4 configured tunnel.
+        Starts an IPv6 over IPv4 configured tunnel.

         The default tun device is named "sut-ipv6".
 To specify the name, use {ifname, <<"devname">>}.
-Note the user running the tunnel must have sudo permissions to confifgure this device.
+Note the user running the tunnel must have sudo permissions to configure this device.

         {serverv4, Server4} is the IPv4 address of the peer.